GeneralSting/Frontend-documentation/Books/React Design Patterns and Best Practices.md

 - React tries to abstract the way events work and give developers a consistent interface to deal with
   - `synthetic event` is an object that wraps the original event object provided by the browser and it has the same properties, not matter the browser where it is created
     - synthetic events are reused, and that there is a `single global handler`
-    - we cannot sotre a synthetic event and reuse it later because it becomes null right after the action
+    - we cannot store a synthetic event and reuse it later because it becomes null right after the action
   - single event listener is attached to the root element, which listens to all the events - `event bubbling`
     - when an event is fired by the browser, React calls the handler on the spcific components on its behalf - `event delegation` (memory and speed optimization)